 Nowadays every morning many Tibetans will practice the water offering to acquire merit.

-One of the most important mountain in southern Tibet for the source of water is Mount Everest.
+One of the most important mountains in southern Tibet for the source of water is Mount Everest.

 Western Tibet is also one of the important sources of water in Tibet.

-Mount Kailash and Mount Gurla Mandala are one of the sources of these beautiful clean freshwater rivers.
+Mount Kailash and Mount Gurla Mandala are some of the sources of these beautiful clean freshwater rivers.

 1. River coming from Peacocks Mouth